University of Florida Levin College of Law: History

 The College of Law was founded in 1909 with Albert J. Farrah as its first dean.
 It was first housed in Thomas Hall, and then in Bryan Hall from 1914 to 1969.

 The school excluded African Americans.
 Virgil D. Hawkins was denied admission because he was African American in 1948.
 He appealed to the Florida Supreme Court and then the U.S. Supreme Court for relief.
 The college finally desegregated in the wake of his fight on September 15, 1958, and admitted an African-American student, and its faculty was desegregated shortly thereafter.

 In 1969, the college moved to its current location in Holland Hall, which is named after the former Florida Governor, U.S. Senator, and alumnus Spessard L. Holland (LL.B.
 '16).
 Holland Hall is located in the northwest section of the university's campus.
 In 1984, Bruton-Geer Hall, named after the parents of alumnus Judge James D. Bruton (LL.B.
 '33) and his wife Quintilla Geer Bruton, was added to the law school complex.

 The College of Law was renamed the Levin College of Law in 1999 after prominent Pensacola trial lawyer and alumnus Fredric G. Levin (J.D.
 '61), who donated $10 million to the college, a sum that was matched by a $10 million grant from the state of Florida to create a $20 million endowment.

 The College of Law underwent a major renovation between 2004 and 2005, creating new academic space and expanding the law library, which was named the Lawton Chiles Legal Information Center after the former Florida Governor, U.S. Senator, and alumnus Lawton Chiles (LL.B.
 '55).

-In September 2012, Supreme Court Justice Clarence Thomas spoke at the College of Law.

 A new courtroom facility was completed in 2009.
 The facility, which was made possible by an additional $2 million donation from the Levin family, is named the Martin Levin Advocacy Center in honor of UF Law alumnus Martin H. Levin (J.D.
 '88), and son of Fred Levin.
 The facility is 20000 ft2, two stories tall, and includes a state-of-the-art courtroom.
-The new courtroom is designed to incorporate new technology to allow students to understand the role of technology in modern practice.
 Construction began on the second phase of the building (the second floor) in Fall 2010 and was completed in Fall 2011.
-The second floor includes offices and meeting/seminar rooms.